The Corporate Transparency Act is back in play for small businesses including those in the student transportation industry.

-In hopes of preventing criminals from hiding illegal acts through corporate anonymity, Congress passed the Corporate Transparency Act in 2021, sandwiched into a larger 1,482-page defense bill.
+The U.S. Supreme Court on Thursday granted a stay of a 5th Circuit Court of Appeals decision in December that issued a temporary injunction on enforcing the law.
+In the hope of preventing criminals from hiding illegal acts through corporate anonymity, Congress passed the Corporate Transparency Act in 2021, sandwiched into a larger 1,482-page defense bill.
 The law initially took effect on Jan.
 1, 2024, requiring companies to disclose stakeholder information to the Department of Treasury’s Financial Crimes Enforcement Network, or FinCEN, by Jan.
 1, 2025.

-In an order that called the law outright Orwellian, however, a federal judge on Dec.
-3 granted an injunction blocking the Corporate Transparency Act from being enforced — a decision that U.S. attorneys quickly appealed, putting the fate of the act in legal limbo.
+In an order that called the law outright Orwellian, however, a federal judge in Texas on Dec.
+3 granted an injunction blocking the Corporate Transparency Act from being enforced — a decision that U.S. attorneys quickly appealed to the 5th Circuit, putting the fate of the act in legal limbo.

-While the federal judge in Texas granted an injunction blocking the Corporate Transparency Act from being enforced, a federal judge in Oregon denied a similar request in September, which will be reviewed by the Eleventh Circuit Court of Appeals.
+A third federal judge in Oregon denied a similar request for an injunction in September, which will be reviewed by the 11th Circuit Court of Appeals.

 Parties often ask the U.S. Supreme court to review split decisions among appeals court, but since the high court holds arguments for less than 1 percent of the cases submitted, it is impossible to know whether it will step in.

-In the meantime, small businesses should keep the law on their radar.
-If it is revived, failure to report required information could result in $591 fines per day of violation as well as up to two years in jail and up to $10,000 in penalties.
+If CTA proceeds, small businesses would have to file the required benefit ownership report very quickly.
+Failure to report required information could result in $591 fines per day of violation as well as up to two years in jail and up to $10,000 in penalties.

-“In a limbo like this the best practice is to be ready to file,” said Megan Henderson, an attorney at the Longmont, Colorado firm Lyons and Gaddis.
+“In a limbo like this the best practice is to be ready to file,” Megan Henderson, an attorney at the Longmont, Colorado firm Lyons and Gaddis, advised last month.

 Specializing in real estate and business transactions, Henderson said she spent much of the past year advising clients on becoming compliant under the Corporate Transparency Act.

-Most businesses that filed paperwork with their state to become incorporated would be required to disclose their beneficial owners with the federal government, but exemptions abound.
+Most businesses that filed paperwork with their state to become incorporated are now required to disclose their beneficial owners with the federal government, but exemptions abound.
 One big carve out is for larger companies generating more than $5 million in gross receipts annually.
 The umbrella of “beneficial owners” might be broader than some people think and covering not just owners but indispensable managers as well.

 FinCEN published a brief guide to help businesses navigate the requirements.
 While neither a lawyer nor an accountant is required to file the paperwork, the process can seem daunting, especially for mom and pop establishments with limited time and resources.